HJYIMN0/3DScaryGame/ReadMe.md

 - What is a number that a man may know it, and a man, that he may know a number?"
 - No place to go
 Nothing to come back to
-Perhaps void is all I yield for.
+Perhaps void is all I yield to.
 Tomorrow is all I have left
 I pray it never comes.
 But it comes and it comes.